 Post: PO Box 1429

 For the safety and security of our guests and crew, We use Closed Circuit Television (CCTV) to monitor and record public areas onboard all our ships.
-This footage is confidential and is not available for viewing, unless required or permitted by law.
+In addition, shipboard crew may use body mounted cameras for security purposes.
+This footage and any accompanying audio recording is confidential and is not available for viewing, unless required or permitted by law.
 We are not responsible for any consequences arising from the viewing or other use of this footage.

 In these Booking and Travel Conditions: